Elijah1111/PiRadio/README.md

 The current model uses 3 buttons: Next, Prev, and Pause.

-When a station begins playing the name of the station will be displayed on the LCD display for 5 seconds then the backlight will turn off and blank.
+When a station begins playing the name of the station will be displayed on the LCD display for 5 seconds then the LCD will blank and the backlight will be turned off to prevent screen burn.

 ## Finding Stations
 To create custom stations a live audio stream must be found.